 Broadway Choreography credits include “Head Over Heels” set to the music of The Go-Go's, The Lincoln Center Theater revival of “Falsetto's” Directed by James Lapine, the Tony Award-winning revival of "Hedwig And The Angry Inch" starring Neil Patrick Harris, and the critically acclaimed Broadway revival of "Spring Awakening".
 Spencer fused contemporary dance with American Sign Language for this re-imagined production that originated in Los Angeles with Deaf West Theater.
 He was nominated for a Drama Desk, Outer Critics Circle, and Astaire Award for the show's run on Broadway, and won both the Los Angeles Ovation Award and The Los Angeles Drama Critics Circle Award for his outstanding work.

 Spencer loves to create immersive theatrical experiences.
-He recently Directed/Choreographed the 25th anniversary revival of the cult hit Reefer Madness, produced by Kristen Bell and Alan Cumming.
-He transformed an old nightclub on Hollywood blvd into a 1930’s reefer den and put the audience in the middle of the action.
-This exciting new production won multiple Los Angeles Theater awards and played to sold out houses after receiving rave reviews and several extensions.
-Spencer is very excited about his next project Zodiac!
-An immersive dance battle, fusing theater and nightlife, inspired by his love and knowledge of Astrology.
+He recently directed and choreographed the 25th anniversary revival of the cult hit Reefer Madness, produced by Kristen Bell and Alan Cumming.
+Transforming an old nightclub on Hollywood Blvd into a 1930s reefer den, he placed the audience right in the middle of the action.
+It played to sold-out houses, earned rave reviews, and was extended several times.
+The production also earned a record breaking 14 nominations from the LA Drama Critics Circle Awards, including Best Direction for Spencer, and went on to win multiple honors—including Best Production and Best Choreography.
+Spencer is very excited about his next project ASTROLOGIA An immersive dance battle, fusing theater and nightlife, inspired by his love and knowledge of the Zodiac.

 As a performer, Spencer earned his Equity card at the young age of 7 years old in the first National Tour of The Will Rogers Follies directed by the legendary Tommy Tune.
 He made his Broadway debut in Big-The Musical, followed by The Wedding Singer, Cry-baby, Equus, and 9 to 5.
 Spencer won the 2008 Fred Astaire Award as Best Male Dancer on Broadway for his role in Cry-baby for which he was also Associate Choreographer and dance captain.
 Performing credits for Film and TV include Hairspray, Across the Universe, Footloose, Smash and Gypsy starring Bette Midler.